 **Updating the performance version I want to change the performance version of the master instance.
 For example, I might want to go up from MS4 to MS5 or go down from MS6 to MS5.
-Will the version for slave instances be updated as well?
+Will the version for subordinate instances be updated as well? **

-Master-Slave Replication supports only version 5.6 and later.You can manually upgrade the database implementation to version 5.6 or 5.7 first, and then use the replicate function.
+Master-subordinate replication supports only version 5.6 and later.You can manually upgrade the database implementation to version 5.6 or 5.7 first, and then use the replicate function.

-- If you have not set up a primary key, replication requires a full-table scan of the slave instance, which can severely affect performance.Individual full-table update operations can even cause the slave instance to jam.
+- If you have not set up a primary key, replication will require a full table scan of the subordinate instance, which can severely affect performance.Individual full table update operations can even cause the subordinate instance to jam.

 - Upgrading the performance version of read-only instances can directly increase throughput for read-only instances.
-This upgrade allows updates to be performed more quickly and speeds up the synchronization process, while also enabling rapid responses for read operations.
+This allows updates to be performed more quickly and speeds up the synchronization process, while also enabling rapid responses for read operations.

-- If a particular query phrase is very time sensitive, it can fail to meet requirements no matter how much it is shortened, so you can run the query on the master database.However, this process means that you need to specify a particular query phrase to run on a particular instance.
+- If a particular query phrase is very time-sensitive, it will fail to meet requirements no matter how much it is shortened, so you can run the query on the master database.However, this process means that you need to specify a particular query phrase to run on a particular instance.